-The abovementioned standards and interpretations were issued by IASB and endorsed by FSC so that are applicable for annual periods beginning on or after 1 January 2022 have no material impact on the Company.
+The abovementioned standards and interpretations were issued by IASB and endorsed by FSC so that they are applicable for annual periods beginning on or after 1 January 2023.
+The Group determined that the newly published standards and interpretations have no material impact on the Group.

-3. Standards or interpretations issued, revised or amended, by IASB which are not endorsed by FSC, and not yet adopted by the Company as at the end of the reporting period are listed below.
+3. Standards or interpretations issued, revised or amended, by IASB which are not endorsed by FSC, and not yet adopted by the Group as at the end of the reporting period are listed below.